apakhbari/Malaghe-BE/README.md

       data: null
     });

-2- userClicks in the database model
+## 2- userClicks in the database model

+temp todo:

+1- png favicon

+admin / op:

+1- admin dashboard

+2- id op in new-store

+3- sign in

+user:

+1- /sefaresh/list

+2- create page for each sefaresh

+2- quantity in cart context

+4- delete footer from service

+5- stat in dashboard

+store:

+1- rendering props

 ---